 - Able to tame transients and still sound transparent.

-- Unlike many free compressor plugins, this sounds great on the mix bus.
+- Unlike many free compressor plugins out there, this sounds great on the mix bus.

 - Parallel dynamic equalizer